 This tent, while somewhat “easy” in the store to set up, is a total a$$hat in the field.
 The internal poles would not set up where they were supposed to.
 We had no trouble in the store, but they kept popping out of place in the field.
 Eventually we got them to stay after taking a little break, and trying again.

 The fire was a bear to keep going.
 It was starving for oxygen, and the wood would not catch.
 We got it started enough (or rather threw enough small stuff at it) to boil some water and heat up our food and that was about it.
 While tending to – said “fire” we heard a mans voice behind us.
 We turned suddenly to find an old man and a dog in our camp thanking us for blazing a trail.
 He was on a day-ski to disappointment with his very large black Shepherd.

 He was a local guy, and warned us that with the warm up, the whole area could be a nasty slush field.
 We shot the breeze a bit, and he was on his way.

 Dinner was a super easy Prego Ready Meal, and enjoyed some hot cider with it.
 After the dishes were washed we went to bed around 6:00 p.m. since keeping a fire going was futile and listed to the wind howling as we tried to get warm in our sleeping bags.
 I definitely need to get different mittens.
 My hands, and frankly entire body was dangerously cold, and it was thanks to hand warmers that kept me going.
 I put some down on my femoral arteries, and the others in my armpits, and I was golden!

-We both agreed that winter camping wasn’t exactly for us.
-Perhaps too much effort for the reward… No fish, no fire on day 1.
+We both mused aloud if winter camping was really for us… Perhaps too much effort for the reward… No fish, no fire on day 1.